 - If you decide not to return to work at all you must give your normal 'contractual' notice to resign.

-You can read the 2014 guide by ACAS about breastfeeding employees in the workplace here - this outlines what employers are required to do and consider which include:
+You can read the 2014 guide by Acas about breastfeeding employees in the workplace here - this outlines what employers are required to do and consider, including:

 - The right not to be discriminated against on the grounds of sex or on the grounds of pregnancy/maternity

-- Also in September 2016, an employment tribunal ruled that Easyjet had committed indirect sex discrimination against two female cabin crew by not providing them with better arrangements to breastfeed whilst at work.
-Both women asked to work shorter eight-hour shifts to allow them to express milk, but Easyjet refused on safety grounds.
-It's reported that Easyjet didn't take into account the medical advice from four GP's and did not undertake a risk assessment or obtain occupational health reports.
-Once the tribunal case was lodged Easyjet did offer them ground duties for six months but would not extend this period.
-The Tribunal found that Easyjet had proposed several unworkable solutions that would cause significant detriment to the claimants and found that Easyjet should have reduced their hours or found them alternative duties or suspended them on full pay.
-(This is a first tier ruling so is not binding on other tribunals).
+- In September 2016, an employment tribunal ruled that EasyJet had committed indirect of sex discrimination against two female members of the cabin crew by not providing them with better arrangements to breastfeed while at work.
+Both women asked to work shorter eight hour shifts to allow them to express milk, but EasyJet refused on safety grounds.
+It is reported that EasyJet didn’t take into account the medical advice of four GP’s, didn’t undertake a risk assessment or obtain occupational health reports.
+Once the tribunal case was lodged, EasyJet offered the women ground duties for six months, but wouldn’t extend this period.
+The Tribunal found that EasyJet had proposed several unworkable solutions that would cause significant detriment to the claimants, and decreed that EasyJet should have reduced their hours, found them alternative duties or suspended them on full pay.
+This is a first tier ruling and is not binding on other tribunals.